jwmullally/iscsi-target-ramdisk/test/README.md

 ### Overview

 This folder contains scripts to generate minimal Linux VM images for different distributions, and installs this project in them.
-After installation, the VM's can be rebooted into the `OpenWrt iSCSI Target` boot entry, then the `test-initiator` VM can be started to test PXE boot to that machine.
+After installation, the VM's can be rebooted into the `iSCSI Target Ramdisk` boot entry, then the `test-initiator` VM can be started to test PXE boot to that machine.

 Hardcoded partition UUIDs are used so that we can set the configuration deterministically.